Extended Wildlife Tour: Nature unbound – Wildlife encounters in the Carpathians

 Hikes

-Day 7: Departure
+Day 7: Return to civilisation

-2.135€ / person
+2.185€ / person

-112€ Single room supplement
+248€ Single room supplement/tour

-Maximum 6 participants.
+Minimum 2 participants – Maximum 6 participants.

-12th to 18th May
+3rd to 9th May

-9th to 15th June
+7th to 13th June

-14th to 20th September
+13th to 19th September

-29th September to 5th October
+27th September to 3rd October

 Important information

 Please arrive in Bucharest before 15:00 on the first day, so that we can proceed with the programme as planned.
 The exact pick-up time at the airport will be communicated to you prior to arrival based on the collective arrival times.
-On your departure day please choose a flight from Bucharest no earlier than 16:00, as otherwise due to traffic conditions departure to the airport will have to be very early in the morning.
-Transfers outside of collective option are available upon request and an additional cost.
+On your departure day please choose a flight from Bucharest no earlier than 17:00, as otherwise due to traffic conditions departure to the airport will have to be very early in the morning.
+Transfers outside of collective option are available upon request and at an additional cost.

 Tour leader specialised in nature & wildlife, English speaking.